codenoid/file.io/README.md

 ## Features & TODO

+- [x] Custom expiration option
+- [x] Content-Disposition header
 - [x] Multiple Storage Support (currently redis)
+- [ ] Max download option
 - [x] Simple API
-- [ ] Custom expiration
-- [ ] Content-Disposition header

 # Legal

-This code is in no way affiliated with, authorized, maintained, sponsored or endorsed by file.io or any of its affiliates or subsidiaries.
+This code is in no way affiliated with, authorized, maintained, sponsored or endorsed by [https://www.file.io](https://file.io) or any of its affiliates or subsidiaries.
 This is an independent and unofficial software.
 Use at your own risk.